 How much luggage can I take?

 There is limited space in the back up van to store luggage.
 We therefore request that you try to keep your luggage size to a minimum & try not to bring too much with you.
 Washing clothes can be done en-route so you shouldn’t need to bring a clean set of clothes for every day.
-The ideal size for luggage is 70 x 50 x 30 cm and a weight of 10 to 15kg (or less).
+The ideal size for luggage is 70 x 50 x 30 cm and a weight of 15 - 18kg (or less).

 What training should I do?

 The more the better.
 We will provide a training guide for you so that you can build up your cycling strength and prepare for the ride in the correct way.
-It is important that you cycle 2 long days back to back whilst training & also that you cycle on some hills.
-We hold 2 training weekends at the start of the season in April so that you can meet with others in the group, ask any questions you may have & also test yourselves amongst the hills of the Peak District.
+It is important that you cycle two long days back to back whilst training and also that you cycle on some hills.
+We hold four training weekends in March, April, May & June so that you can meet with others in the group, ask any questions you may have & also test yourselves amongst the hills of the Peak District.

 What bike should I use?

 The most suitable bike for this trip is a hybrid, touring or road bike, however it is entirely up to you what type of bike you use.
 Some people may be riding mountain bikes, others hybrids & others on racing bikes.

 Please ensure that your bike is fully serviced & in good working order before the start of the trip.

 If you are riding a mountain bike then it is advisable to use slick tyres or if you are using a lightweight racing bike it would be better to use a wider tyre if possible as the route does include narrow lanes & some roads have a lot of pot holes.
 Tyre inflation & rubber composition is important & a tyre width of 25mm or more is recommended for this tour.
 Please ensure that you have hard wearing tyres with plenty of tread.